 Video marketing companies are enjoying great success.
 According to Google data, after seeing a video ad on their smartphone, more than half of people will do a quick search to check out the product.

 Demo videos can be particularly beneficial if the product or service the company offers is complex.
 Users appreciate instructional content and they’re willing to trust the brand more if they provide it.

 More than four in five businesses have jumped on board and started incorporating video into their marketing strategies.
 According to HubSpot, 99% of them are satisfied with the results and plan to keep using video in the year ahead.
-Of those who aren’t’ currently using video, 74% say they plan to start in 2019.
-This is a big jump compared to 2017, when only 34% of marketers planned to use this type of visual content.
+Of those who weren’t currently using video, 74% said they planned to start in 2019.
+This was a big jump compared to 2017, when only 34% of marketers planned to use this type of visual content.

 Not only do marketers appreciate the effectiveness of a good video marketing strategy, but most believe video content will become even more important in the coming years.
 All trends indicate that this will most certainly be the case.

 TV marketing certainly still has merit, but its popularity is slowly declining.
 Businesses generally get a much better ROI when investing in online video ads, so most companies now focus on producing engaging video content.

 Social media video statistics show that consumers learn about brands from their Facebook, Instagram, Twitter, and LinkedIn profiles.
 Posting interesting and informative videos will encourage users to share them on their own profiles.
 This will, in turn, increase your leads and spread the good word about your business.